palmerr23/Teensy8x8AudioBoard/readme.md

 * 8 balanced line output channels with a maximum output level of +10dBm (+4 dbm single-ended) and capable of driving headphones or 600 ohm lines.

-* A multiplexer to select the I2C control channel for individual CODECs.
+* A multiplexer to allow I2C control of individual CODECs.

 * An optional -5V supply (rear of PCB) for the amplified TRS wing board.

 Wing-boards with input and out connectors and DC coupling capacitors.
 Four different wing boards are offered:
 1. 4 x 6.5mm balanced-line TRS phone jacks.
 These are suitable for inputs or outputs.
-2 x 3.5mm stereo headphone sockets are also provided, for the output configuration only.
+2 x 3.5mm stereo headphone sockets are also provided for the output configuration.
 2. Combo XLR/TRS sockets for balanced or unbalanced inputs.
 3. Male or Female XLR sockets for balanced input or outputs.
 4. An amplified 4-channel TRS output board.

-While up to eight boards may theoretically be stacked, there is a practical limit with the standard Teensy Audio Library TDM driver, which handles 16 x 16-bit duplex TDM channels - that is two 8x8 boards.
-Alternate Audio libraries, such as that managed by Jonathan Oakley https://github.com/h4yn0nnym0u5e/Audio/tree/feature/multi-TDM, offer multiple input and output pins for each TDM instance.

-There are jumpers on the PCB to allow alternate DI/DO pins to be used.
-This feature is untested, and the Teensy may not be able to drive more than two boards simultaneously, due to excessive reflections and distortion of the high frequency signals by multiple long PCB tracks.
-Please read the hardware notes in this repo before

 ## CPU Load